 Section III.
 Meeting Notice and Agenda

 Required Annual Notice: The Board will establish an annual meeting schedule, including the date, time and location of each regular Board meeting throughout the year, and give public notice of the annual meeting schedule prior to the start of the following calendar year.
-Notwithstanding the foregoing, any meeting may be rescheduled at the request and on the affirmative vote of a majority of the Board, with notice of the rescheduled meeting to be provided as stated in paragraph D. A copy of the annual meeting schedule shall be posted at the District office, on the District website.
+Notwithstanding the foregoing, any meeting may be rescheduled at the request and on the affirmative vote of a majority of the Board at a Board meeting, with notice of the rescheduled meeting to be provided as stated in paragraph D. A copy of the annual meeting schedule shall be posted on the District website.

-Special and Emergency Meetings: The Board shall hold such special and emergency meetings as desired by the Board, provided that notice of all such meetings is given as provided in paragraph D. A special or emergency meeting of the Board may be convened at the request of any Board member upon the approval of at least two additional Board members
+Special and Emergency Meetings: The Board shall hold such special and emergency meetings as desired by the Board, provided that notice of all such meetings is given as provided in paragraph D. A special or emergency meeting of the Board may be convened at the request of any Board Member upon the approval of at least two additional Board Members

 Agenda: An agenda shall be prepared for every meeting of the Board.
 Regular Board meeting agendas may include a “public comment” agenda item.
 A similar agenda item may, but need not, be included in the agenda of any special or emergency Board meeting.
-Any interested party may ask any Board member or the person responsible for the agenda to include a particular subject on an agenda which subject may, in the discretion of the Board Chair, be so included.
-Each agenda shall include subjects as requested by any Board member.
+Any interested party may ask any Board Member or the person responsible for the agenda to include a particular subject on an agenda which subject may, in the discretion of the Chair, be so included.
+Each agenda shall include subjects as requested by any Board Member.
 While the agenda need not be detailed, it must nevertheless treat each subject with reasonable specificity, so as to place interested persons on notice of principal subjects anticipated to be considered at the meeting.
-At the discretion of the Board Chair, subjects not appearing on the agenda may be discussed but, absent an emergency, no action shall be taken.
+At the discretion of the Chair, subjects not appearing on the agenda may be discussed but, absent an emergency, no action shall be taken.

 Notice: Meetings of the Board shall be noticed in accordance with law.
 The District shall give not less than twenty-four (24) hours advance public notice of the agenda, including the date, time and location of each regular and special meeting of the Board.
-Board members, key staff, individuals noticed on the agenda, and other interested individuals will receive an agenda by electronic mail, fax, postal service or personal delivery.
-The District Director is accountable for the public notice of regularly scheduled Board meetings, special meetings, Board retreats and the annual notice of meetings for publication in a newspaper having general circulation in the North Summit area.
-Whenever possible, public notice will be dated for release in the newspaper issue preceding the meeting date.
-Notice will also be posted to the District’s website and Utah Public Notice Website.
+Board Members, key staff, individuals noticed on the agenda, and other interested individuals will receive an agenda by electronic mail, fax, postal service or personal delivery.
+The Manager or Chair is accountable for the public notice of regularly scheduled Boardtings, special meetings, Board retreats and the annual notice of meetings for publication in a newspaper where required. .
+Notice will be posted to the District’s website and Utah Public Notice Website.
 The District will comply with requirements of the Utah Public Notice Website.
-The District Director shall appoint positions of District “owner” and “poster,” who may be one and the same.
-The owner will be responsible for controlling all of the District’s information on the UPNW.
-The poster will post public meeting notices and public bond hearing notices on behalf of the District.
+The Manager or Chair shall appoint a Board Member to post such notices and controlling all of the District’s information on the Utah Public Notice Website.

-Amendments to Agenda: The agenda of a meeting of the NSRSSD Board may be amended to include additional subjects at the request of any Board Member, as authorized by the Board Chair, even though notice of the meeting has already been given as provided in paragraph D, provided that the amended notice is posted at the District’s principal office and provided to a local media correspondent as set forth above.

 Section IV.
 Conduct of Meetings